You are now in the main content area

 Innovation is at the core of our research mandate, and the success of our approach is reflected in our strong record of research growth.

 Toronto Metropolitan University offers its partners access to world-class expertise and facilities.

 Canada Research Chairs – Tier I

 Reza Arani is developing new controls and designs to ensure that smart power grids are secure, sustainable and resilient.
 His research considers factors such as increasing digital communications along the grid and the growing availability of renewable and clean energy sources.
 In particular, his work addresses potential digital and physical vulnerabilities in the power system while innovating ways to eliminate, mitigate or detect attacks and threats.

-Julia Spaniol’s research explores the impact of aging on both contextual decisions, such as the timing of an event, and on decision-making generally.
+Julia Spaniol’s research explores the impact of aging on both contextual decisions, such as the timing of an event, and decision-making generally.
 As these thought processes decrease when people get older, motivational and emotional capacities tend to stabilize or improve with age.
-Spaniol investigates how motivation and reward can affect cognition throughout a lifespan and how maximizing the cognitive strengths of older adults could help to counterbalance cognitive deficits.
+Spaniol investigates how motivation and reward can affect cognition throughout a lifespan and how maximizing older adults’ cognitive strengths could help counterbalance cognitive deficits.